The Discovery of the Child: The method

-As told in the book, the school at the time of Montessori had a very strict discipline.
-The teachers exercised strict control over the children's movements and actions, and this mortified their every spontaneous gesture.
+As told in the book, the school at the time of Montessori had a strong emphasis on freedom.
+Indeed, one of Montessori's biggest challenges was to guide teachers to hold back and focus on observation, intervening in the child's activities only as necessary to prevent "doing anything which may offend or hurt others, or which is impolite or unbecoming."
 One of the pillars of Montessori's teachings is the so-called "active discipline", which essentially consists of "freeing the child", leaving him free to carry out spontaneous actions and repressing only "useless or harmful" actions, such as dangerous actions. for the child or for others, as well as violent or bullying behaviors.

 The system of rewards and punishments is also criticized by Montessori; in the first years, she also believed that it was useful for teaching purposes but then she changed her mind.
 Rewards, and especially punishments, are not only useless, but also harmful, because they put the child on the "false path of vanity".
 The only engine capable of making the child progress, the only real force capable of lifting mountains, according to Montessori, is the "inner strength", or vocation.

 Children are free to use the development material of their choice and to play with it for as long as they wish but it should be avoided that a child gives the toy to other children or that others take it, as this would put them in competition.
 In addition, each toy should have a well-defined place and children should take them and put them in place by themselves.
 When a toy is used by another child, the other kids should wait until it becomes free.